Philipp Franz von Siebold: Return to Europe

 Philipp Franz von Siebold arrived in the Netherlands in 1830, just at a time when political troubles erupted in Brussels, leading soon to Belgian independence.
 Hastily he salvaged his ethnographic collections in Antwerp and his herbarium specimens in Brussels and took them to Leiden, helped by Johann Baptist Fischer.
 He left behind his botanical collections of living plants that were sent to the University of Ghent.
 The consequent expansion of this collection of rare and exotic plants led to the horticultural fame of Ghent.
 In gratitude the University of Ghent presented him in 1841 with specimens of every plant from his original collection.

-Siebold settled in Leiden, taking with him the major part of his collection.
+Von Siebold settled in Leiden, taking with him the major part of his collection.
 The "Philipp Franz von Siebold collection", containing many type specimens, was the earliest botanical collection from Japan.
-Even today, it still remains a subject of ongoing research, a testimony to the depth of work undertaken by Siebold.
+Even today, it still remains a subject of ongoing research, a testimony to the depth of work undertaken by von Siebold.
 It contained about 12,000 specimens, from which he could describe only about 2,300 species.
 The whole collection was purchased for a handsome amount by the Dutch government.
-Siebold was also granted a substantial annual allowance by the Dutch King William II and was appointed Advisor to the King for Japanese Affairs.
-In 1842, the King even raised Siebold to the nobility as an esquire.
+Von Siebold was also granted a substantial annual allowance by the Dutch King William II and was appointed Advisor to the King for Japanese Affairs.
+In 1842, the King even raised von Siebold to the nobility as an esquire.

 The "Siebold collection" opened to the public in 1831.
 He founded a museum in his home in 1837.
 This small, private museum would eventually evolve into the National Museum of Ethnology in Leiden.
-Siebold's successor in Japan, Heinrich Bürger, sent Siebold three more shipments of herbarium specimens collected in Japan.
-This flora collection formed the basis of the Japanese collections of the National Herbarium of the Netherlands in Leiden, while the zoological specimens Siebold collected were kept by the Rijksmuseum van Natuurlijke Historie (National Museum of Natural History) in Leiden, which later became Naturalis.
-Both institutions merged into Naturalis Biodiversity Center in 2010, which now maintains the entire natural history collection that Siebold brought back to Leiden.
+Von Siebold's successor in Japan, Heinrich Bürger, sent him three more shipments of herbarium specimens collected in Japan.
+This flora collection formed the basis of the Japanese collections of the National Herbarium of the Netherlands in Leiden, while the zoological specimens Von Siebold collected were kept by the Rijksmuseum van Natuurlijke Historie (National Museum of Natural History) in Leiden, which later became Naturalis.
+Both institutions merged into Naturalis Biodiversity Center in 2010, which now maintains the entire natural history collection that von Siebold brought back to Leiden.

-In 1845 Siebold married Helene von Gagern (1820–1877), they had three sons and two daughters.
+In 1845 von Siebold married Helene von Gagern (1820–1877), they had three sons and two daughters.